AcademySoftwareFoundation/OpenImageIO/INSTALL.md

 2. Follow vcpkg installation instructions and complete the install.
 Please note vcpkg has its own list of prerequisites listed on their page.

-3. Execute the PowerShell command from where vcpkg is located in directory. ``.\vcpkg install openimageio``
+3. Execute the PowerShell command from where vcpkg is located in directory. ``vcpkg install openimageio``

 Test Images
 -----------